 Learn how to draw a great looking Buffalo with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Buffalo drawing.

 Buffalo, also called bison, are large grazing mammals related to cattle.
 There are two species of bison, one native to North America and the other to Europe.
 Both are known for the characteristic hump on their backs.
 The European variety is also called the wisent.